Be Best

 Be Best is a public-awareness campaign first promoted by First Lady Melania Trump.
-It began in 2018 and continued until 2021.
-Its initial focuses included youth well-being and combating cyberbullying; the initiative's scope was expanded to include combating revenge porn during her second tenure as first lady.
+It began in 2018 and continued until 2021, resuming in 2025.
+Its initial focuses included youth well-being and combating cyberbullying; the initiative's scope was expanded to include combating revenge porn and improving the lives and well-being of children, including those in foster care during her second tenure as first lady.

 Background

 Five days before the 2016 election, Melania told a crowd of supporters in Pennsylvania: "Our culture has gotten too mean and too rough, especially to children and teenagers.
 It is never okay when a 12-year-old girl or boy is mocked, bullied, or attacked.
 It is terrible when that happens on the playground.
 And it is absolutely unacceptable when it is done by someone with no name hiding on the Internet".
 Regarding the contrast of her platform with her husband's use of social media during his campaign, Melania said shortly after the election that she had rebuked him "all the time", but that "he will do what he wants to do in the end".

 On March 13, 2018, Melania scheduled a March 20, 2018 meeting with policy executives from technology companies — including Amazon, Facebook, Google, Snap, and Twitter — to address online harassment and Internet safety, with a particular focus on how those issues and modern technology affect children.
 In her opening remarks at the roundtable event, she said: "I am well aware that people are skeptical of me discussing this topic", but "that will not stop me from doing what I know is right"; seemingly a response to criticism for championing Internet civility while her husband's Internet behavior had been noted as uncivil.